srinivas-6/APR-Transformer/README.md

 ### Usage

-  For a detailed explanation of the options run:
+  For a detailed explanation of the options, run:
   ```
   python main.py -h
   ```
-  For example, in order to train the model on the DeepLoc or Oxford RobotCar datasets  run:
+  For example, to train the model on the DeepLoc or Oxford RobotCar datasets,  run:
   ```
 python main.py --model_name apr-transformer --mode train --config_file config/RobotCar_config_aprtransformer.json --experiment {EXP_NAME} --entity {WANDB_USERNAME}
   ```